NIAEFEUP/niployments-old/server-configs/apache/README.md

 They are the following:

-- `CONFIG_MODULES_DIR` - The directory in which the files in `config-modules` are stored, so that they can be included in the site defition files.
+- `CONFIG_MODULES_DIR` - The directory in which the files in `config-modules` are stored, so that they can be included in the site definition files.
 - `CERTIFICATES_DIR` - The directory where SSL certificates and such are stored (probably something like `/home/ni/certificates/`).
-- `DEPLOYMENTS_DIR` - The directory where the autodeployed projects are - used for creation of routes (`config-modules/routing.conf`) for statically served sites (such as built front-ends).
-Used to be `/home/ni/git` if you know what I mean.
-The projects can also hardcode paths in the server, but I'd rather everything used the autodeploy resulting from this repo.